 These recommendations are valid for any health care setting utilising information systems.
 Whilst there are currently technical limitations around recommendation 1 and 2 (future information system upgrades will bring new functionality to address these recommendations), recommendations 3 and 4 can be addressed locally.

-It is however noted that Cerner does not have the capability at this time, and the functionality will be in a future upgrade.
+It is however noted that Cerner/Oracle does not have the capability at this time.
+With NSW moving to a Single Digital Patient Record (SDPR) we are unsure what functionality will be available within EPIC for copy and paste.